Rules and Regulations

 Ensuring a Fair and Transparent Democratic Process

-These rules apply to all candidates running in the Elections, alongside campaign team members that are lobbying on behalf of a candidate.
-This is paramount to ensure DSU’s Elections are fair, democratic and transparent.
+These rules apply to all candidates running in all Elections, alongside campaign team members that are lobbying on behalf of a candidate.
+This is paramount to ensure your Elections are fair, democratic and transparent.
 These rules must be followed by each candidate and their respective campaign team members.
 If anyone is found to be breaching any of these regulations, or any part of the Elections Bye-Law, appropriate sanctions will be taken including, but not limited to, disqualification.

 Oversight of the Elections